inamjr/GitSearchApp/README.md

 ......Backend

-All you need to do is connect the Backend to any DataBase of your choice, with the help of anotations.
+All you need to do, is connect the Backend to any DataBase of your choice, with the help of anotations.
- Object relational mapping in java enables you to bind columns to the fields of the entities with this anotations

 ![](Backend.PNG)

+Object relational mapping in java enables you to bind columns to the fields of the entities with this anotations.

 The Annotations Are......